PdxCodeGuild/advjs-curriculum/final-exam-study-guide.md

 * integrate mongodb into the express app
 * create mongoose models and interact with mongo through mongoose
 * basic web socket usage
+* demonstrate understanding of the asynchronous nature of javascript
+  * callbacks, promises, etc.

 ## Helpful Hints